jwil007/wlan-autoroam-release/README.md

 RoamBot is an agentic AI assistant that can run tests, analyze results, compare networks, and answer questions about your Wi-Fi infrastructure.
 It uses the Model Context Protocol (MCP) to access tools and data autonomously.

 **What makes it "agentic"?** RoamBot decides which actions to take based on your question.
 Ask to "run a test and compare it to yesterday's run" - it'll start the test, wait for completion, fetch the historical data, and provide a comparison.
 No button clicking required.

 > [!TIP]
-> In my testing - Claude Haiku 4.5 (Anthropic) has performed the best.
-The MCP implementation makes is easy to swap out models - you can even hot-swap mid conversation.
+> In my testing Claude Haiku 4.5 (Anthropic) has been best for price/performance.
+The MCP implementation makes is easy to swap out models so experiment to find what works best for you.
 To easily try different public models, check out OpenRouter.
-Local LLMs via Ollama like Qwen3 do work but YMMV.
+Local LLMs via ollama like Qwen3 do work but YMMV.

 ### Setup